In this post I explain the various options if you’re looking for a good toothbrush for travel.

 Oral-B charging stands, on the other hand, tend to only support 110-130v.
 This means it could not be used within Europe without some form of voltage and plug adapter.

 The supported voltage should be printed on the base of your toothbrushes charging stand.
-Do check before traveling.
+Do check before travelling.

 You could do a lot worse than buying the Bestek Universal Travel Adapter 220 to 110v Converter as this not only deals with the voltage but offers plug adapters too.